marshki/matlab_installer/README.md

 - [ ] deployed MATLAB locally on a `Mac OS X` and/or `Linux` client.

-On your local client, tar up your MATLAB install with, e.g.:
+On your local client, tar up the MATLAB install with, e.g.:

 `tar czf matlab9.5.tgz matlab9.5`